opencog/atomspace/opencog/README.md

                    (sparse) matrix, *e.g.* a covariance/correlation
                    matrix, allowing statistical matrix analysis
                    (PCA, SVD, etc.) to be performed on this subset.

+<dt>object-atomese  <dd>Proposal for object-oriention in Atomese.
+                    Goal is to allow porting of the matrix API to pure Atomese.

 <dt>sheaf      <dd>Infer the grammar of a (hidden) dynamic network, by
                    means of sections of sheaves.
 Intended for generic